The ReStore is open for sales:

 Is there a charge to pick up my donation?

 Not currently.
-Due to fuel and truck maintenance costs, The ReStore may begin charging a $20 fee to pick up donations next year.
+Due to fuel and truck maintenance costs, the ReStore may begin charging a nominal fee to pick up donations next year.

 What happens if I need to cancel my pickup?

 If you have to cancel or re-schedule a donation pickup, please notify us at least 48 hours in advance so that we can accommodate other donors.

 Donations are accepted at our store located at 1249 13th St. Monday – Saturday 11 am to 4 pm.